arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/10.square-line-tutorial/content.md

 ## Using SquareLine Studio

 First download SquareLine Studio from the link above.
 Now in SquareLine Studio go to the "create" section and select the Arduino tab.
-On the right you can set the "project settings".
-These needs to be set like so:

-- **Project name**: Set the name of your project
-- **Resolution**: 800x480 (to fully use the 800x480 screen in landscape mode, select 480x800 for portrait)
-- **Color depth**: 16 bit
-- **LVGL version**: 8.3.x

-As show on this image:
+Here you can select the GIGA Display Shield as a preset option so the project will be set up for the board and shield.
+Keep note of the LVGL version selected here on the right side.

 ![Project settings in SquareLine Studio](assets/project_settings.png)